Top Discus Food for 2020-A Comprehensive Guide

 One of the healthiest feeding options for a discus fish is beef or cow heart.
 However, you will be required to clean the fish tank regularly and properly.
 This is because any leftovers in the tank would pollute the atmosphere over time.
 Feeding beef heart correctly regulated amounts could be highly beneficial for your discus fish health.
 It is especially beneficial during the growth period.
 Some other meaty options include chicken, turkey and beef.

 Meaty Food Option for Discus Fish at Amazon:

-- Aquatic Foods Inc. AFZ Beef Heart Flakes, Zeigler Flakes for Discus, Cichlids, All Tropicals (1/2lb) for $12.59
+- Aquatic Foods Inc. AFZ Beef Heart Flakes, Zeigler Flakes for Discus, Cichlids, All Tropicals (1/2lb)

 Key Benefits: An all-purpose diet, enhancing immune function and growth of your tropical fish.
 Reduced waste production and cleaner tank.